JoshOrndorff/recipes/text/3-entrees/testing/mock.md

 Run these tests with `cargo test`, an optional parameter is the test's name to only run that test and not all tests.

-NOTE: the input to `Origin::signed` is the `system::Trait`'s `AccountId` type which was set to `u64` for the `TestRuntime` implementation.
+Note that the input to `Origin::signed` is the `system::Trait`'s `AccountId` type which was set to `u64` for the `TestRuntime` implementation.
 In theory, this could be set to some other type as long as it conforms to the [trait bound](https://substrate.dev/rustdocs/master/frame_system/trait.Trait.html#associatedtype.AccountId),

 ```rust, ignore
 pub trait Trait: 'static + Eq + Clone {